tfluhr/test-project/docs/chapters/online-workflow.md

 - Upload one or more of the `.docx` or `.odt` files
 - Click on the "Commit changes" button and (optionally) add a message about the uploads

 This action will trigger the GitHub repository to convert your `.docx` or `.odt` chapter files to markdown, then add the markdown files to the `source/chapters/` folder.
+The action takes a minute or two to complete.
 This folder should now look something like this:

 ![Screenshot of the chapters folder on GitHub](ow_chapters.png)